 Are your students like ours?
 Are they sponges when it comes to learning about informational topics?
-If your kids LOVE subjects like science and social studies then we recommend using their interests to your advantage!
-Here’s how:
+If your kids LOVE when you announce that you’ve prepared another research lesson plan?
+What’s more, a research lesson plan on subjects like science and social studies?
+Then we recommend using their interests to your advantage!

 Leverage your students’ interests in historical figures, important events, geography, etc… if the class likes it- we suggest you study it together!

 - Choose a topic that will engage your little learners

 - Research the topic by reading different sources

 - Record information from those texts